Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 ## Consequences of Balance

-If your Balance tips all the way toward **Mythos** and your Logos rating drops to 0, **you lose control of your character.** Their former identity is swept away by the living legend manifesting inside of them.
-The GM will help you create a new character to resume play.
+If your Balance tips all the way toward **Mythos** and your Logos rating drops to 0, **you lose control of your character.** Their former identity is swept away by the living legend manifesting inside of them. _(The GM will help you create a new character to resume play.)_

-On the other hand, if you completely shift toward **Logos** and your Mythos rating becomes 0, your character's mythic connection fades. **You lose your powers that you once held dear**.
-You may continue playing this character if you wish, but please discuss with GM to decide what's the happiesst, most practical option for moving forward.
+On the other hand, if your Balance completely shifts to **Logos** and your Mythos rating is 0, your character's mythic connection fades. **You lose your powers that you once held dear**. _(You may continue playing this character if you wish, but please discuss with GM to decide what's the happiesst, most practical option for moving forward.)_

 ## Investigating